MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2013/element-contactlaunchactions.md

 ---
-Description: Declares actions to take when a contact is launched.
+description: Declares actions to take when a contact is launched.
 Search.Product: eADQiWindows 10XVcnh
 title: ContactLaunchActions
 ms.assetid: da094c1d-bd52-492f-81a6-23676802c15f